aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to FLATOPC" h2="Transform MSG to FLATOPC within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to FLATOPC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Email conversion is an important task for C++ developers who are looking to add email features inside their applications.
+Email conversion helps to make the email content more accessible and easier to use.
+It also helps to make the email content more secure and reliable.

+<h2>How Aspose.Total helps for MSG to FLATOPC Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that helps developers to easily convert MSG file format to HTML.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ API helps to convert MSG file format to HTML.
+After that, Aspose.Words for C++ API helps to export HTML to FLATOPC.
+Both APIs come under Aspose.Total for C++ package.
+This package helps developers to easily convert MSG file format to HTML and then export HTML to FLATOPC.
+It also provides a wide range of features and functionalities that helps developers to easily convert emails and documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}